vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 though nowhere near as much as when I had been having peas, lentils, sauerkraut, and broccoli.

+### Thirty-five days later (2024-08-22)

+This summary was added the morning of the next day (2024-08-22).

+My symptoms stayed mostly similar to the past few days; for the most part, I did not have any noticeable gas, reflux, stomach rumble, or perceived constipation/tenesmus.
+I had continued mild pain, ranging from a 0 to a 1, in the same area as the previous day: below the belly button in the center and slight left, and occasionally shifting to the right area.

+However, there were a few slightly different things:

+* Brief increase in gas and burping and general sense of constipation in the late morning, before my first meal.
+This self-resolved.

+* Occasional brief sensations of pain (like muscle aches) above the belly, including near the bottom of my right rib cage.
+These lasted only a few seconds.

+My mood / energy levels were pretty good for most of the day, even better than previous days.

 ## Current learnings

 I was updating [best practices around abdominal